scaleoutsystems/examples/mnist-keras/README.md

 ## Starting a client

+### Download client.yaml
+Download client.yaml from the Reducer 'Network' page,  and replace the content in your local 'client.yaml'.

+The client.yaml file  contains all the required information for a client to connect to a federation.

 ### Local training and test data
 This example is provided with the mnist dataset from https://s3.amazonaws.com/img-datasets/mnist.npz in 'data/mnist.npz'.
 To make testing flexible, each client subsamples from this dataset upon first invokation of a training request, then cache this subsampled data for use for the remaining lifetime of the client.
 It is thus normal that the first training round takes a bit longer than subssequent ones.

-## Download client.yaml
-Download client.yaml from the Reducer 'Network' page,  and replace the content in your local 'client.yaml'.

-The client.yaml file  contains all the required information for a client to connect to a federation.

-## Start the client
+### Start the client
 The easiest way to start clients for quick testing is by using Docker.
 We provide a docker-compose template for convenience:

 ```bash